adham-elaraby/dotfiles-win32/README.md

 Check again for any unfound libraries.
 In mycase I still needed `intel-gmmlib` as seen by `libigdmm.so.12 (not found)` `sudo pacman -S intel-gmmlib`

+## Windows Group Policy Edits
+### Disable Win Key shortcuts
+You can try enable gpedit through the `gpedit-enabler.bat` script in Scripts
+1. Type Edit group policy in the Start menu search bar.
+2. Right-click on the Best match result and select Run as administrator.
+3. Navigate to User Configuration > Administrative Templates > Windows Components > File Explorer.
+4. Double-click on the Turn off Windows Key Hotkeys option on the right-hand side.

 ## Aliases to consider
 ### Git functions